MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/bundle.md

+---
-# Bundle
+title: Bundle

-Bundle a TS or JS module as a single JS file.
+description: Generate a single JS file from your TS modules
+---

-This includes import modules, both your scripts and external packages.
+This includes imported modules - both your scripts and external packages.

 ## Usage

 ```
-deno bundle [OPTIONS] SOURCE [DESTIONATION]
+deno bundle [OPTIONS] SOURCE_FILE [OUT_FILE]
 ```